Jeevadd/Data-Analytics-Projects-/README.md

 ### 2. Classification on Imbalanced Data
 Notebook: `Classification_on_imbalanced_data.ipynb`
-A classification project focusing on handling imbalanced datasets using techniques such as:
+A classification project focusing on handling imbalanced datasets using techniques
-- SMOTE
-- Class weighting
-- Evaluation with precision-recall curves

 ### 3. Credit Card Fraud Detection